 What makes this breed of chickens famous for their egg production is that they can be good egg layers during the winter because of their layer of feathers and slightly different anatomy.

 You need to treat them as any other chicken in the winter, but the chances are that the Rhode Island Hen Chickens will be the most productive.

-If you feed your Rhode Island Hens in the way we at the typesofchicken.com team suggested you feed your chickens to get the best eggs some time ago, we guarantee that you will be left without words of the quality of eggs this breed can provide.
+If you feed your Rhode Island Hens in the way we suggested to you in the article what to feed your chickens to get the best eggs some time ago, we guarantee that you will be left without words about the quality of eggs this breed can provide.